Working in the arena of human sex trafficking...

 “Consider it pure

-joy, my brothers when you face trials of many kinds, because
+joy, my brothers, when you face trials of many kinds, because

 you know that the testing of your faith produces perseverance.
 Let